Destin's White Sand Beaches

 Henderson Beach State Park: 17000 Emerald Coast Pkwy There are 60 campsites in this state park.
 Campsites include electricity and water hookups, as well as access to air conditioned and heated bath houses.
 It is ADA accessible and has walking trails with boardwalk access to the beach.
 There is a parking area, playground, picnic area and outdoor showers.
 Admission is $6 per vehicle, maximum 8 people, $4 single, $2 pedestrians, bicyclists, and extra people in a vehicle of a single pass holder.
 Campsites start at $30 per night.

-Parking is limited but if you find a spot, you can access the beach from any of the three spots.
+Although parking is limited, if you find a spot, you can access the beach from any of the three spots.

 June White Decker Park: 1950 Scenic Hwy 98 This access point has parking, bike racks and public restrooms